SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Introduction

 To address this gap, we introduce SPORTU, a comprehensive Sports Understanding Benchmark for sports knowledge and slow-motion multilevel video reasoning.
 As a multifaceted benchmark, SPORTU comprises both text and video components to facilitate a thorough assessment of models' capabilities.
 As illustrated in Figure \ref{fig:sport_u}, our dataset includes two parts: SPORTU-text and SPORTU-video.
 The text component, SPORTU-text, features 900 multiple-choice questions with human-annotated explanations for rule comprehension and strategy understanding.
 This component focuses on testing models’ ability to reason about sports through question-answering, independent of visual inputs.
 The video component, SPORTU-video, comprises 1,701 slow-motion video clips, including 300 clips with varying camera angles and 12,048 QA pairs, categorized into three difficulty levels.
 The easy level is designed to be answerable without requiring sports domain knowledge, while the hard level demands in-depth rule comprehension and accurate video perception.
 This tiered structure allows SPORTU-video to evaluate the sports understanding capabilities of MLLMs in a more nuanced and progressive manner.
 The use of slow-motion clips is crucial, as most fouls involve brief and subtle actions that may be overlooked in real-time footage.
 By providing models with a better opportunity to perceive and interpret these critical moments accurately, we can more effectively evaluate their performance.

-To gain deeper insights into SPORTU, we evaluate 4 LLMs on SPORTU-text and 13 MLLMs that handle videos or image sequences on SPORTU-video, including both open-source and proprietary models.
-We selected GPT-4o, Claude-3.5, LLaMA-3, and Gemini 1.5 Pro for SPORTU-text, while for SPORTU-video, we included a broader range such as GPT-4V, Gemini 1.5 Flash, and Video-ChatGPT.
-The models were evaluated using few-shot learning for SPORTU-text and multi-frame input for SPORTU-video.
-Key results show that GPT-4o performs best on SPORTU-text, achieving 71\% accuracy.Claude-3.5-Sonnet leads the SPORTU-video evaluation with an overall accuracy of 69.52\%, but it achieves only 52.57\% on hard-level tasks, indicating challenges with more complex reasoning.
+To gain deeper insights into SPORTU, we evaluated 4 LLMs on SPORTU-text and 14 MLLMs on SPORTU-video, covering both open-source and proprietary models.
+For SPORTU-text, we selected GPT-4o, Claude-3.5-Sonnet, LLaMA-3.1, and Gemini 1.5 Pro, using few-shot learning paradigms.
+For SPORTU-video, we evaluated a broader range of models, including GPT-4o, Gemini 1.5 Flash, and Video-ChatGPT, using multi-frame inputs.

-In summary, our contributions are threefold: \begin{itemize} \item We introduce SPORTU, a comprehensive Sports Understanding Benchmark that integrates both text-based and video-based tasks to evaluate models' sports reasoning and knowledge application capabilities.
-SPORTU-text tests models' understanding of facts, rules, strategies, and scenario-based sports knowledge, while SPORTU-video presents a three-tiered difficulty level, featuring challenging sports scenarios such as foul detection and complex rule application, with slow-motion footage to capture fine-grained details essential for understanding nuanced actions and rule violations. \item This research deepens our understanding of LLM and MLLM performance on sports tasks, showing GPT-4o achieved 71\% accuracy on SPORTU-text, while Claude-3.5-Sonnet led SPORTU-video with 69.52\% overall accuracy.
-However, Claude-3.5-Sonnet struggled on hard-level tasks, achieving only 52.57\%, highlighting significant gaps in deep reasoning with rule comprehension. \item We will make the SPORTU benchmark publicly available to support advancements in sports analytics and applications. \end{itemize}